AsynchronousAI/cobalt/README.md

 - Memory optimizations
 - type system (typechecker in preprocessor)
 - preprocessor
+- cleaner syntax errors and stack traces with colors
 - `_INCLUDES` global variable is a table of all libraries built with cobalt (ex: `if (!_INCLUDES["sdl"]) error("SDL is required")`)
 - allocation tracker (track bytes and pool allocator stats)
 - `uwait`, `swait`, `mwait` for system sleep